John Salka

 John J. Salka is an American politician and respiratory therapist from the state of New York.
 A Republican, Salka has represented the 121st district of the New York State Assembly, based in Madison and Otsego Counties, since 2019.

 Career

 Salka has worked as a respiratory therapist for 30 years, currently serving as the director of cardiopulmonary services at Community Memorial Hospital in Hamilton.

 Electoral history

 Salka was elected as Brookfield Town Supervisor in 2007, a position he held until 2018.

 In 2014, Salka ran for the New York State Assembly's 121st district, challenging long-serving incumbent Democrat William Magee.
 Salka lost, 53-47%.
 He ran again against Magee in 2016, losing by a slightly narrower margin of 52-48%.

 Salka announced a third run for the Assembly in 2018, this time defeating Magee 51-49%.
 He took office on January 9, 2019.

 Personal life

-Salka lives in Brookfield with his wife Erin.
-They have two children; their daughter, Emily, died in 2015.
+Salka lives in Brookfield with his wife, Erin.
+They had two children, a son and a daughter.
+Their daughter died of brain cancer in 2015.